A group of teachers, of diverse ages and gender, crowded around in an office

 Find useful resources

 Discover how to support teachers in their professional development by planning and delivering effective training.
 Find out how to set up and support communities of practice to facilitate collaboration and learn how to encourage all types of self-directed learning.
-This course is open now – enrol until 23 December.
+Helping teachers to learn will open on 8 April 2026 – enrol now.

 Certificate